People With Care Experience

 Some things that we can all do to take better control over our mental health are:

-• Address anything that is bothering you or is causing you worry – Debt, relationships problems and other things in our lives can impact our mental health if we do not address them.
-Although it can seem daunting, confronting the issue is the first step to solving it.
+• Address yours worries – Debt, relationships problems and other challenges can impact our mental health if we do not address them.
+It can seem daunting, but confronting the issue is the first step to solving it.

-• Understanding our traumas, triggers, behaviours and thoughts (you can keep a journal, access therapy, read and learn about trauma and its affects)
+• Understand our traumas, triggers, behaviours and thoughts (you can keep a journal, access therapy, read and learn about trauma and its affects)

-• Understanding the brain – Understanding how the brain is formed and how it works can be incredibly insightful and help us to understand some of our behaviours.
+• Understand the brain – Understanding how the brain is formed and how it works can really help us to understand some of our behaviours.

-• Understanding our mental health – what impacts it?
+• Understand our mental health – what impacts it?
 What helps it?
-(Having a list of things that makes you happy and gives you joy can be helpful when you are feeling down)
+(Having a list of things that makes us happy can be helpful when we are feeling down)

-• Self-care – taking care of ourselves is paramount to good mental health – our sleeping patterns, diet and exercise all impact our mood.
-Identifying things you can improve and taking small steps to achieve it can be empowering.
+• Self-care – is paramount to good mental health – our sleeping patterns, diet and exercise all impact our mood.
+Identifying things you can improve and taking small steps can be empowering.

-Therapy may be something that can help you to improve your mental health.
-You can refer yourself to the NHS physiological therapies service if you do not want to go to your GP.
+Medication can help some people and/or therapy might help you to improve your mental health.
 There are many types of talking therapies available such as:

-• Counselling – can help you find ways to deal with the difficulties in your life.
+Counselling can help you find ways to deal with difficulties in your life.

-There are many benefits to talking to someone about how you are feeling but you may not be ready yet to access support or are worried about the consequences of asking for help.
 If you are not ready to access support services in person you can access advice and helpful techniques and steps to take to better help you manage your mental health.
-Please know you are not alone – we all face difficulties and hard times and we all need help and support throughout our lives.
+Please know you are not alone – nobody gets through life without a need for support at some stage.

-If you want to speak to someone confidentially you can contact Breathing space - 0800 83 85 87 (Monday to Thursday, 6pm – 2am; Friday 6pm to Monday 6am) breathingspace.scot
+To speak to someone confidentially you can contact Breathing space - 0800 838587 (Monday to Thursday, 6pm – 2am; Friday 6pm to Monday 6am) breathingspace.scot

 You can also speak to someone through NHS 24 – Telephone – 111 Website – nhs24.scot

-If you would like more information on talking therapy and to self-refer you can do so here.
+Find more information on talking therapy and how to self-refer here.

 You can access more information about Trauma and Adverse childhood experiences here.